Tuesday, 21 July 2009

 Friday 3rd October 2008

-I called in on the club during a marathon days groundhop.
+I called in on the club during a marathon day's groundhop.
 I had just had a chance liquid lunch with my Scarborough supporting mate Bunner and his wife Anita in the departure lounge of Newcastle Airport before they flew for their holidays in Turkey while I took the metro to Newcastle Central, before changing to National Rail for the journey to the Metro Centre.

 As luck would have it, the ground was locked but I found a few views of the ground over the perimeter wall.
 A nice touch was the garden gate which led to a path through bushes and trees to the turnstiles.
-Wellington Road, as I will call it for simplicity sake, was a neat venue, far removed from the nearby industrial estate.
+Wellington Road, as I will call it for simplicity's sake, was a neat venue, far removed from the nearby industrial estate.

-The pitch had a hard standing path all the way around it with neatly cut grass behind.
+The pitch had a hard-standing path all the way around it with neatly cut grass behind.
 The near end was open and had a further path taking the players from the changing rooms.
 The clubhouse was also at this end near the turnstile in the corner.

 The far end was pretty much a mirror image, save for the lack of any buildings.
-A covered terrace straddling the half way line was on the far side while a similar sized Main Stand with seats stood opposite.
+A covered terrace straddling the halfway line was on the far side while a similar sized Main Stand with seats stood opposite.
 The only sensible nearby drinking option would be to use the clubhouse on the ground.
 The area was pretty much devoid of any other pubs.

 I headed on to catch a bus that would take me to the International Stadium, home of Gateshead FC for my next look at the venues that make up that part of the world.